Wheelers Hill

 Wheelers Hill hosts an older demographic, ranking in the top quartile nationwide

-At 48 years, Wheelers Hill's median age is significantly higher than Greater Melbourne's average of 37 years, which is also older than Australia's median age of 38 years.
-The age profile shows that residents aged 75-84 years are particularly prominent, making up 11.7% of the population, compared to the national average of 6%.
-Meanwhile, the 25-34 age group comprises only 7.9%, which is smaller than Greater Melbourne's proportion.
-From 2021 onwards, the 15-24 age group has grown from 11.5% to 12.7%, while the 85+ cohort has increased from 5.7% to 6.8%.
+Wheelers Hill's median age is 48 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
+The age profile shows that those aged 75-84 are particularly prominent, making up 11.7% of the population, compared to 6.0% nationally and a smaller proportion of those aged 25-34 at 7.9%.
+From 2021 to present, the 15-24 age group has increased from 11.5% to 12.7%, while the 85+ cohort has grown from 5.7% to 6.8%.
 Conversely, the 65-74 age group has declined from 13.0% to 12.0%.
-By 2041, population forecasts indicate significant demographic changes in Wheelers Hill.
-The 85+ cohort is projected to grow by 83%, adding 1,178 residents and reaching a total of 2,603.
-Residents aged 65 and above will drive 77% of the population growth, emphasizing the trend of demographic aging.
-However, population declines are projected for both the 25-34 age group and the 0-4 age cohort.
+By 2041, population forecasts indicate substantial demographic changes for Wheelers Hill.
+The 85+ cohort is projected to grow by 92%, adding 1,244 residents to reach 2,603.
+Residents aged 65 and above will drive 69% of population growth, reflecting aging trends.
+Conversely, populations in the 0-4 and 35-44 age groups are projected to decline.

 Frequently Asked Questions - Age